digital-asset/lib-cdm-event-specification-module/daml/Readme.md

-# How to use the Haskell module
+# How to use the DAML module

-To use this library, copy the source code into your application.
+To use this library, copy the source code into your DAML application.

 For an example of how to extend `Update` to be an instance of `Fetch`, see [src/Example.daml](src/Example.daml).